 The Company assesses the fair value of its franchise costs based on a discounted cash flow methodology.
 If the determined fair value of the Company's franchise costs is less than the carrying amount on the financial statements, an impairment charge would be recognized for the difference between the fair value and the carrying value of the assets.
-To test the impairment of the goodwill carried on the Company's financial statements, the fair value of the cable system cluster's tangible and intangible assets (includes franchise costs) other than goodwill is deducted from the cable system cluster's fair value of goodwill which is then compared to the carrying value of goodwill to determine if there is any impairment.
-The Company completed its SFAS No. 142 impairment test as of September 2003.
+To test the impairment of the goodwill carried on the Company's financial statements, the fair value of the cable system cluster's tangible and intangible assets (includes franchise costs) other than goodwill is deducted from the cable system cluster's fair value.
+The balance represents the fair value of goodwill which is then compared to the carrying value of goodwill to determine if there is any impairment.
+The Company completed its last impairment test in accordance with SFAS No. 142 in September 2003.
 Such test indicated no impairment of franchise costs or goodwill.

-The following table provides a reconciliation of the reported net income (loss) for the years ended December 31, 2003 and 2002 and for the period April 5, 2001 (date of inception) to December 31, 2001 to the net income (loss) that would have been reported had franchise cost and goodwill amortization not been recorded as of April 5, 2001:
+The following table provides a reconciliation of the results of operations for the years ended December 31, 2003, 2002, 2001 to the net loss that would have been reported had franchise cost and goodwill amortization not been recorded as of January 1, 2001:

 2003 2002 2001

-(dollars in thousands) (unaudited) )
+(dollars in thousands) (unaudited)

-Reported net income (loss) \$10,082 \$(27,244) \$(50,586)
+Reported net loss \$(42,490) \$(105,107) \$(127,324)

-Add back: franchise cost amortization 38,752
+Add back: goodwill and franchise cost

+amortization 44,664

-Adjusted pro forma net income (loss) \$10,082 \$(27,244) \$(11,834)
+Adjusted pro forma net loss \$(42,490) \$(105,107) \$ (82,660)